v-dem/queasy-log/README.md

 ## Package `v-dem/queasy-log`

 Contains logger classes compatible with PSR-3 logger interface.
 Currently file system and console loggers are implemented.
-This package inclide these types of logging:
+This package includes these types of logging:

 * Logger (base class, can be used as a container for other loggers)
 * FileSystemLogger